 Is the glass half full or half empty?
-When something bad happens, does he see it as exemplary of his entire life, does he think the misfortune is pervasive, permanent, and personally directed at him? (“Why does this always happen to me?!)
-If you see that he’s pessimistic, you can help him to learn optimism.
+When something bad happens, does your child see it as exemplary of their entire life, do they think the misfortune is pervasive, permanent, and personally directed at them? (“Why does this always happen to me?")
+If you see that your child is pessimistic, you can help them to learn optimism.

 Pessimistic thinking can be defined as expecting bad things to happen.
 Pessimists think catastrophically.
 For example, they might say, "I won’t make any friends at this new school.
 No one is going to like me."

-To confront pessimism, challenge the four thought patterns that lead to pessimistic thinking:
+To deflate pessimism, challenge the four thought patterns that lead to pessimistic thinking:

 How can a setback be impersonal?
 Certainly, some bad things are just bad luck, and could have happened to anyone.
-In many cases, of course, it is clear that he brought the setback on himself, but it still doesn’t indicate anything about who he is, but how he chose to act.
+In many cases, of course, it is clear that he brought the setback on himself, but it still doesn’t indicate anything about who he is, but how he chose to act in that one instance.
 In other words, he failed the test because he didn’t study, not because he always fails tests and always will.

 4. Help your child learn to cultivate Optimistic Thinking